1. Who gives up a Golden Retriever or other “Golden-hearted” dog?

 - mouthing (i.e., grabbing onto clothes, arms, hands, etc.)

 - playing “keep away” with dish towels, socks, or other household items

 - many other fun (for the dog!) games

-Be sure you, and everyone else in the family, have the patience, desire, and training skills to turn your young “diamond-in-the-rough” Golden into a well-mannered member of the family!
+Be sure you, and everyone else in the family, have the patience, desire, and training skills to turn your young “diamond-in-the-rough” DVGRR dog into a well-mannered member of the family!
 It can certainly be done, but you will need to commit significant amounts of time and energy every day.

 The number one reason is safety.
-At DVGRR, we are passionately committed to ensuring the lifelong safety of the Goldens we place into adoptive homes.
-We have seen too many dogs hit by cars, and our Cody Fund was even named for a dog that was hit by a train.
+At DVGRR, we are passionately committed to ensuring the lifelong safety of the dogs we place into adoptive homes.
+We have seen too many dogs hit by cars, and our Cody Medical Fund was even named for a dog that was hit by a train.
 We have seen dogs get lost or end up as strays, and we know how easily this happens without a leash or fenced yard.
-As a result, we require that all dogs adopted from DVGRR be on a leash at all times except in a securely fenced area.
+As a result, we prefer that all dogs adopted from DVGRR be exercised on a leash or in a securely fenced area.

 No matter how well trained, NO dog can be considered 100% reliable off leash – especially, a rescue dog whose background is unknown.
 You do not want to find out the hard way, or worse, the tragic way, that your adopted dog is terrified of some unexpected loud noise or suddenly remembers how much fun it is to chase a herd of deer that are galloping by at top speed.